 The statement above is just “one man’s perspective.”
 Another account is described in the following article within the CAR Autism Roadmap™:

 Of course, everyone experiences Autism Spectrum Disorder (ASD) somewhat differently.
-Yet adults with ASD, particularly those who are not diagnosed until adulthood, often find that they have much in common.
-Even if you are not someone who typically joins or seeks out social groups, you may benefit from reaching out to other adults who also have ASD.
-There are a number of organizations that offer support, resources, and connection to other adults who are also diagnosed with ASD.
+Yet autistic adults, particularly those who are not diagnosed until adulthood, often find that they have much in common.
+Even if you are not someone who typically joins or seeks out social groups, you may benefit from reaching out to other adults on the autism spectrum.
+There are a number of organizations that offer support, resources, and connection to other autistic adults.
 Three that you may want to investigate are:

 - WrongPlanet.net Online Community